bazitur/rapyd-calculator/README.md

 This project is licensed under the MIT license, see LICENSE.md.

 ### Verdict
 In my opinion, RapydScript is probably not what you want to use.
-It's very buggy and raw, and seems to be unsupported anymore.
+It's very buggy and raw, and doesn't seem to be supported anymore.